Islam has laid down some universal fundamental rights for humanity as a whole, which are to be observed and respected under all circumstances.

 The most honorable among you in the sight of God is the one who is most God-conscious.
 (49:13)

-Humility, modesty, control of passions and desires, truthfulness, integrity, patience, steadfastness, and fulfilling one’s promises are moral values that are emphasized again and again in the Qur’an:
+Humility, modesty, control of passions and desires, truthfulness, integrity, patience, steadfastness, and fulfilling one’s promises are moral

 And God loves those who are firm and steadfast.
 (3:146)

-And vie with one another to attain to your Sustainer’s forgiveness and to a Paradise as vast as the heavens and the earth, which awaits the God-conscious, who spend for charity in time of plenty and in times of hardship, and restrain their anger, and pardon their fellow men, for God loves those who do good.
-(3:133-134)
+And vie with one another to attain to your Sustainer’s forgiveness and to a Paradise as vast as the heavens and the earth, which awaits

-Establish regular prayer, enjoin what is just, and forbid what is wrong; and bear patiently whatever may befall you; for this is true constancy.
 And do not swell your cheek (with pride) at men, nor walk in insolence on the earth, for God does not love any man proud and boastful.
-And be moderate in your pace and lower your voice; for the harshest of sounds, indeed, is the braying of the ass.
-(31:18-19)
+And be

 In a way which summarizes the moral behavior of a Muslim, the Prophet (PBUH) said:

-“My Sustainer has given me nine commands: to remain conscious of God, whether in private or public; to speak justly, whether angry or pleased; to show moderation both when poor and when rich; to reunite friendship with those who have broken off with me; to give to him who refuses me; that my silence should be occupied with thought; that my looking should be an admonition; and that I should command what is right.”
+to show moderation both when poor and when rich; to reunite friendship with those who have broken off with me; to give to him who refuses me;

 Social Responsibility

-Parents Respect and care for parents is very much stressed in the Islamic teaching and is a very important part of a Muslim’s expression of faith.
+Respect and care for parents is very much stressed in the Islamic teaching and is a very important part of a Muslim’s expression of faith.

-Your Sustainer has decreed that you worship none but Him, and that you be kind to your parents. whether one or both of them attain old age in your life time, do not say to them a word of contempt nor repel them, but address them in terms of honor.
-And, out of kindness, lower to them the wing of humility and say: My Sustainer!
-Bestow on them Your mercy, even as they cherished me in childhood.
-(17:23-24)
+in your life time, do not say to them a word of contempt nor repel them, but address them in terms of honor.
+And, out of kindness, lower to

 Other Relatives